-The Nursing Program seeks to fulfill its mission by focusing on the following student learning outcomes, which includes knowledge, skills, and attitudes necessary to become a safe entry-level practitioner.
+The Nursing Program seeks to fulfill its mission by focusing on the following student learning outcomes, which include the knowledge, skills, and attitudes necessary to become a safe entry-level practitioner.

-- Safe and Effective Care Environment The graduate will adhere to professional standards to provide safe, effective, and competent nursing care. - Health Promotion and Maintenance The graduate will provide nursing interventions to promote, restore and maintain the patient's physical health across the lifespan. - Psychosocial Integrity The graduate will adapt and provide individualized nursing care and clinical judgment based on knowledge of developmental, biological, psychological, sociocultural, and spiritual differences in patients. - Physiological Integrity The graduate will utilize nursing knowledge and clinical judgment skills to provide and promote safe nursing practice while providing empathetic and compassionate care.
+- 1. The student will be able to adhere to professional standards to provide safe, effective, and competent nursing care.
+(NCLEX: Safe and Effective Care Environment; QSEN: Safety, Patient-Centered Care, Teamwork & Collaboration) - 2.
+The student will be able to provide nursing interventions to promote, restore and maintain the patient's physical health across the lifespan.
+(NCLEX: Health Promotion and Maintenance; QSEN: Patient-Centered Care, Evidence-Based Practice) - 3.
+The student will adapt and provide specialized nursing care and clinical judgement based on knowledge of developmental, biological, psychological, sociocultural, and spiritual differences in patients.
+(NCLEX: Psychosocial Integrity; QSEN: Patient-Centered Care) - 4.
+The student will use nursing knowledge, clinical judgement, and skills to provide and promote safe nursing practice while providing empathetic and compassionate care.
+(NCLEX: Physiological Integrity; QSEN: Safety, Evidence-Based Practice, Informatics)